raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 `nano morse-code.py`

 Leave the `ToneSound` class at the top of your program, scroll to the bottom and add the code above.
-If necessary modify it for your pull up or down configuration.
+If necessary modify it for a pull down configuration.

 Press `Ctrl - O` then `Enter` to save followed by `Ctrl - X` to quit from editing.
 You can now test your code.
 Remember to use `sudo`.